Walking After Stroke: How to Maximize The Chances of Recovery

 NuStep

-The NuStep is a type of recumbent cross-trainer frequently used in rehabilitation clinics for individuals following a stroke.
-It allows you to sit while moving both your arms and legs forward and back, alternating sides, in a gentle gliding motion to activate muscles commonly used during walking.
+The NuStep is a type of recumbent cross-trainer frequently used in rehabilitation clinics.
+It allows individuals to sit while moving the arms and legs forward and back, alternating sides in a gentle gliding motion to activate muscles commonly used during walking.
 Again, these are rather expensive and therefore often best to use during physical therapy sessions.

 Stationary Bikes